Iocalhorst/elite_neopixel_matrix_suite/README.md

 b) Implement all the fun stuff and pretty things.
 My inner child does not negotiate.

-c) And do it "properly".
-Which is the hardest part.
-At least for me.
-You can have my wifi. its in defines.h.... just sayin.
+c) Do it "properly".
+I know how not to do things.
+Which doesnt really help for the most part.
+At least for me this is the hardest part.
+Im probably leaking my Wifi.
+In defines.h....  just sayin.
+Go ahead.

 Its at a very early stage.
 And I'm learning this stuff as i go. please take that into account.